Mapping "Brain Terrain" Regions on Mars using Deep Learning: Introduction

 The Mars Reconnaissance Orbiter (MRO) has collected images of the Martian surface for over 15 years and amassed over 50 terabytes of data.
 The High Resolution Imaging Science Experiment (HiRISE; 0.3 m/pixel resolution; \citealt{McEwen2007}) and the Context Camera (CTX; 6 m/pixel resolution; \citealt{Malin2001}) are two instruments onboard MRO that are routinely used to study geological landforms.
 The total volume of data from this mission poses new challenges for the planetary remote-sensing community.
 For example, each image includes limited metadata about its content, and it is time-consuming to manually analyze each image by eye.
 Therefore, there is a need for computational techniques to search the HiRISE and CTX image databases and discover new content.

 Many algorithms can classify image content, often requiring preprocessing like edge detection or histogram of oriented gradients \citep{Dalal2005}.
-Image compression relies on frequency domain transforms like discrete cosine transforms in JPEG to remove redundant data.
-Recently, deep learning approaches have utilized these compressed representations for efficient near state-of-the-art object classification (\citealt{Russakovsky2015}; \citealt{Gueguen2018}; \citealt{Chamain2019}).
-Convolutional neural networks (CNNs) can now match human performance in object recognition tasks making them an excellent choice for an algorithm capable of learning optimal features from training data (\citealt{He2015}; \citealt{Ioffe2015}).
-For planetary mapping, CNNs outperform other classifiers like support vector machines \citealt{Palafox2017}, and can be fine-tuned to identify landforms in Martian images (\citealt{Wagstaff2018}; \citealt{Nagle2020}).
+For pattern recognition tasks like object classification, convolutional neural networks (CNNs) have emerged as a powerful approach and can now match human performance in object recognition tasks making them an excellent choice for an algorithm capable of learning optimal features from training data (\citealt{He2015}; \citealt{Ioffe2015}).
+CNNs are particularly well-suited for image classification tasks because of their ability to learn optimal filters or feature detectors from the training data itself, eliminating the need for hand-crafted features or preprocessing steps like edge detection or histogram of oriented gradients.
+For planetary mapping, CNNs outperform other classifiers like support vector machines \citep{Palafox2017}, and can be fine-tuned to identify landforms in Martian images (\citealt{Wagstaff2018}; \citealt{Nagle2020}).
 Other relevant approaches for planetary exploration include terrain segmentation to inform navigation \citep{Dai2022} and caption generation for planetary images \citep{QIU2020}.
+To further improve computational efficiency, especially when dealing with large image archives, recent work has explored leveraging the frequency domain representations of images.
 Leveraging frequency domain data saves significant time when processing large archives by avoiding full decoding.
 This enables timely surveys to inform landing site selection and identify rare features like potential astrobiology targets.
+Image compression relies on frequency domain transforms like discrete cosine transforms in JPEG to remove redundant data.
+Recently, deep learning approaches have utilized these compressed representations for efficient near state-of-the-art object classification (\citealt{Russakovsky2015}; \citealt{Gueguen2018}; \citealt{Chamain2019}).